-Cancers, including mesotheliomas, occur when cells in the body suffer damage to their DNA.
+Cancers, including mesotheliomas, occur when the DNA in cells is damaged.
 DNA is the chemical in each of our cells that makes up our genes – the instructions for how our cells function.
 We usually look like our parents because they are the source of our DNA.
 But DNA affects more than how we look.
-Some genes control when cells in the body grow, divide into new cells, and die at the right time.
+Some genes control when cells in the body grow, divide into new cells, and die.
 Changes in these genes may cause cells to grow out of control, which can lead to cancer.

 Radiation treatments for other cancers have been linked to mesothelioma in some studies.
 Radiation can damage the cells’ DNA, leading to out-of-control cell growth.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.